 The Sinister Story Behind This Popular Buffalo Hotel Will Give You Chills

 Like many horror stories, this one begins at an insane asylum.
 If you’re a Buffalonian, you may already know exactly what we’re talking about.
-Hotel Henry is now a bright, modern hotel – but the dark history of the H.H.
+The Richardson Hotel (formerly Hotel Henry) is now a bright, luxurious, modern hotel – but the dark history of the H.H.
 Richardson Complex is still worth mentioning.
-Read on to see if the sinister story behind this popular Buffalo hotel gives you chills!
+Read on to see if the sinister story behind this popular Buffalo hotel gives you chills.
+Hotel Henry's history will delight your sense of the macabre, and tickle the ghostly hairs on the back of your neck as if someone were standing right behind you!

 Like many old asylums, this building is thought to have elevated paranormal activity since its abandonment.